bird-house/pyramid-phoenix/docs/source/userguide/phoenix.rst

 Monitor
 -------

-On this tab you can see if all Climdaps services are running.
+On this tab you can see if all Birdhouse services are running.
 You can also restart Phoenix (in case of config change) and PyWPS (in case of changes to the WPS processes).